kapresoft/kapresoft.github.io/_posts/software/2023-10-18-factory-design-pattern.md

 In software development, especially when employing the Object-Oriented Programming (OOP) model, the structure or form of the application is pivotal.
 This is where the Factory Design Pattern comes into play.
 The Factory Pattern allows developers to create objects through the use of a factory method, rather than directly using the _new_ keyword, allowing for more flexibility and cleaner code.

+## History of the Factory Pattern

+The Factory Pattern, as we know it today, has its roots in the annals of software engineering literature and is one of the foundational design patterns that guide object-oriented software design.

+The Factory Pattern was formally introduced to the wider software community in the seminal book "Design Patterns: Elements of Reusable Object-Oriented Software" [^1] , authored by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides in 1994.
+Collectively, these authors are often referred to as the "Gang of Four" or simply "GoF."

+Prior to this publication, the concept of using factories or centralized methods for object creation was already in circulation among software developers.
+However, the "Gang of Four" book provided a formal structure, clear terminology, and specific guidelines on how to implement this pattern effectively, thereby making it widely recognized and adopted.

+The book recognized the challenge developers faced in creating objects directly, leading to tightly coupled code that was difficult to maintain and extend.
+To address this, the Factory Pattern advocated for delegating the responsibility of object creation to specialized factory methods, thereby promoting the principle of separation of concerns and making code more modular and extensible.

+Over the years, the Factory Pattern has been instrumental in shaping the trajectory of software design, with its principles being incorporated into numerous software libraries, frameworks, and applications.
+Its timeless relevance stems from the core idea that the process of object creation should be abstracted away to enable greater flexibility and ease of maintenance.

+In summary, while the core idea of the Factory Pattern predates the "Gang of Four" book, it was this particular publication that crystallized the concept, gave it a formal definition, and presented it systematically, leading to its widespread adoption and continued prominence in the realm of software design.

 ### Key Components

 1. **Interface (or Abstract Class):** This acts as a protocol or contract that defines the blueprint of methods and attributes.
 The interface specifies what operations an object can do.